 Strengthening Lives for Purpose, Service, and Leadership

 The school's Christian emphasis leads to a special concern for imbuing students with the highest principles of professional, ethical, and moral responsibility.
 An effort is made to call together a faculty, staff, and student body who wish to share this experience of quality legal education in a value-centered context.
-It is the philosophy of the School of Law that lawyers best serve the interests of their clients, as well as the interests of society, when they possess a genuine commitment to high standards of personal conduct and professional responsibility.
+It is the philosophy of the Caruso School of Law that lawyers best serve the interests of their clients, as well as the interests of society, when they possess a genuine commitment to high standards of personal conduct and professional responsibility.
 Therefore, the school tries to convey to its students not only the knowledge of how to employ the law, but also an awareness of the responsibilities to society that accompany the power inherent in that knowledge.

-The faculty and administration of the School of Law are committed to the proposition that the way in which they approach students, both personally and professionally, will shape the student's perception of the law and the role of lawyers.
+The faculty and administration of the law school are committed to the proposition that the way in which they approach students, both personally and professionally, will shape the student's perception of the law and the role of lawyers.
 Both faculty and administration must, therefore, adhere to the highest standards of moral and ethical conduct, exhibit a concern for the total education and personal well-being of students, and uphold the ideal of the personal dignity of each individual.
 One significant manifestation of this faculty and administrative role is the emphasis placed on counseling students.
 Both faculty and administrators continually reaffirm their commitment to serving the needs of students and to being available to students.
 The faculty and administration believe that this role model concept is integral to improving the profession and accomplishing the mission of the law school.